Bridging Neural ODE and ResNet: A Formal Error Bound for Safety Verification: Numerical illustration

 \subsection{Computing the error bound}

 Using CORA~\cite{althoff2015introduction}, we compute the error bound $\Omega_{\varepsilon}(\mathcal{X}_{in})$ from Theorem~\ref{thm:error} as follows.
 First, we over-approximate the reachable tube of the neural ODE $\mathcal{R}^{\text{tube}}_{\text{neural ODE}}$ over the time interval $[0,1]$ as a sequence of zonotopes, where each zonotope corresponds to an intermediate time range.
-For each zonotope in the reachable tube, we apply discrete-time reachability analysis on the error function~\eqref{eq:error function} at $t=1$, treating it as a discrete-time nonlinear system in a single step without intermediate time splitting.
+For each zonotope in the reachable tube, we bound the image of the error function~\eqref{eq:error function} by applying a discrete-time reachability analysis method at $t=1$.
 This results in a new zonotope that over-approximates the error set starting from that particular reachable tube zonotope.
 The total error set is thus guaranteed to be contained in the union of these error zonotopes across all time steps.
 To simplify its use in the safety verification experiments in Section~\ref{subsect:safety verif}, we compute the interval hull of this union, yielding a hyperrectangle that over-approximates $\Omega_{\varepsilon}(\mathcal{X}_{in})$ illustrated in Figure~\ref{fig:error} in red, and showing 20 error zonotopes in different colors, corresponding to the error bound of each intermediate time range used in the reachable tube.

 To contextualize our proposed error bound, we compare it with the error bound proposed in~\cite{sander2022residualneuralnetworksdiscretize}.
 For that, we first compute the infinity norm of our error set $\|\Omega_{\varepsilon}(\mathcal{X}_{in})\|_{\infty}=0.064$, which corresponds to a positive and scalar bound on the error, thus implying that its set representation in the state space (represented in yellow in Figure~\ref{fig:error bound comparison}) is necessarily symmetrical around $0$ and with the width that is identical on all dimensions (since the infinity norm takes the largest width across all dimensions).
 The set-based error bound ($\Omega_{\varepsilon}(\mathcal{X}_{in})$ represented in red) obtained from our method is thus always contained in this infinity norm.